 The first application input processed by the GPU rendering pipeline is the vertex stream.
-The Mali GPU counters monitor the amount of geometry being processed, and how much is discarded due to culling.
+This set of counters looks at the amount of geometry being processed, and how much is discarded due to culling.

 Geometry is one of the most expensive inputs to the GPU, as vertices typically need 32-64 bytes of input data and data access is expensive.
 It is important that high detail geometry is used only when needed.
 Pseudo-geometry techniques, such as normal mapping, should be preferred to using vertex-based geometry whenever possible.
 Dynamic mesh level-of-detail, using simpler meshes when objects are further from the camera, should be used to avoid micro-triangle geometry ending up on-screen.